Kigelia: Etymology

 The genus name comes from the Mozambican Bantu name, kigeli-keia, while the common names sausage tree and cucumber tree refer to the large sausage-shaped fruit.
 Its name in Afrikaans, worsboom, also means sausage tree, while its Arabic name means "the father of kit-bags".

 Description

 The tree can be deciduous or evergreen depending on rainfall.
 It has a rounded crown, a thick trunk, and spreading, low-branching limbs; its bark is dark grey to light brown and scaly, with the inner bark being creamy-white, and the branches are marked with lenticels.
 It can grow up to 24 m tall.

 The bark is grey and smooth at first, peeling on older trees.
 It can be as thick as 6 mm on a 15 cm diameter branch.
 The wood is pale brown or yellowish, undifferentiated, and not prone to cracking.

 The tree mostly grows in the wild, especially in wetter places such as rainforest, woodland, wetter savanna, and shrubland on loamy, red clay soil, which may be rocky.
-It can grow from sea level to 3,000 m altitude.
+It can grow from sea level to 3,000 m elevation.